KxSystems/embedPy/README.md

 ## Status

 This library is in development.
 If you would like to participate in the beta tests, please write to ai@kx.com.

 ## Build and installation

-Build the interface with and run sanity checks with
+Build the interface and run sanity checks with

 ```bash
 ./configure && make test
 ```
-If you are running this in an environment without Internet access you will need to download the kdb+ C API header file manually and place it in the directory you are building from.
-The latest version of this can be found [here](https://raw.githubusercontent.com/KxSystems/kdb/master/c/c/k.h)
+If you are running in an environment without Internet access, you will need to download the kdb+ [C API header file](https://raw.githubusercontent.com/KxSystems/kdb/master/c/c/k.h) manually and place it in the directory you are building from.

 Install by placing `p.q` in `QHOME` and `p.so` in `QHOME/{l64|m64}`.
 Note that if you are currently using PyQ it also has a file called p.so which it places in QHOME/{l64|m64}, so you may want to run from the local build directory without installing initially.

 `p.q` defines the `.p` directory, this includes a `.p.e` function so `p)` can be used at the start of a line to run statements in Python